benitomartin/youtube-llm/README.md

 ## 💬 Set Up

+ I recommend to install the modules in the following order.
 The `ffmpeg` module is required for the proper functioning of the application.
 You can install it using Conda as follows:

 ```bash
 conda install -c conda-forge ffmpeg